 Looking Glass Road

 Looking Glass Road (also called Highway 49) is a scenic drive just outside the park boundary on the Blackfeet reservation.
 You can drive Looking Glass to get from St. Mary to the Two Medicine Valley (another beautiful spot you can access without the Going-to-the-Sun Road).
 You will see expansive vistas of mountains and plains, wildlife habitat, and unique geology.
-I often enjoy the Looking Glass Road even more than the Going-to-the-Sun Road.
+I enjoy the Looking Glass Road just as much as the Going-to-the-Sun Road.
 Something about driving where the mountains meet the rolling aspen parklands and wide-open prairie is really special.

-Check Out: 12 Things You Shouldn’t Miss When You Visit Glacier National Park.
+CHECK OUT: 13 Things You Shouldn’t Miss When You Visit Glacier National Park

 Other Questions